owaldlab/2024_DANModulation/README.md

 - Make sure to always activate the virtual environment when working on this project to avoid conflicts with other projects' dependencies.

-Created by Tim Farkas during his time at Owald Lab.
+Created by Tim Farkas at Owald Lab under supervision by David Owald, Marcel Heim, Sri R. Jagannathan